RECAPEM

 • Recurrence of pneumothorax: Unclamped and repeat the process.
 Continue with tube or catheter drainage to water seal for another 24 to 48 hours.

-• If lung not fully expanded but air leak is sealed
+• If the lung is not fully expanded but the air leak is sealed

 • Possible causes include